roberttidey/RaspiCam/README.md

 More web tweaks.
 Moved download functionality from download.php into preview.php download.php is no longer used
 Added a Get zip button which downloads a zip of all selected files.

+Changes 18th Feb 2015
+More web tweaks.
+Allow preview and thumbnail sizes to be set on a browser basis (cookies).
+Moved buttons around so less space taken up and no scroll needed to get to major functions.